fralalonde/dipstick/README.md

 app_metrics.counter("my_counter").count(3);
 ```

-Metrics can be sent to multiple outputs at the same time.
+Metrics can be sent to multiple outputs at the same time:
 ```rust
 let app_metrics = metrics((to_stdout(), to_statsd("localhost:8125", "app1.host.")));
 ```
 Since instruments are decoupled from the backend, outputs can be swapped easily.

-Metrics can be aggregated and scheduled to be published periodically in the background.
+Metrics can be aggregated and scheduled to be published periodically in the background:
 ```rust
 use std::time::Duration;
 let (to_aggregate, from_aggregate) = aggregate();